ElazarK/content-docs/scripts/CBPCatalogFindHash.md

-This script searches the CBP/Bit9 file catalog for an MD5 file hash.
+Searches the CBP/Bit9 file catalog for an MD5 file hash.

 ## Script Data
 ---